-- field trips to look at sustainable forest management in action. - a SFM Plan relevant to the DFA. - committed forest professionals working on the DFA implementing sustainable forest management on a daily basis. - highlighting the profile of the community advisory group through public forest tours, CAG website, and a meeting held in conjunction with the Regional District on the potential effects of climate change on our local forests. - the timely sharing of information with the CAG (refer to indicator 6.4.4 for more details)
+- regular guest speakers on relevant and interesting sustainable forest management topics. - field trips to look at sustainable forest management in action. - a SFM Plan relevant to the DFA. - committed forest professionals working on the DFA implementing sustainable forest management on a daily basis. - highlighting the profile of the community advisory group through public forest tours, CAG website, and a meeting held in conjunction with the Regional District on the potential effects of climate change on our local forests. - the timely sharing of information with the CAG (refer to indicator 6.4.4 for more details)